rust-lang/surveys/surveys/2021-annual-survey/questions.md

 ### How many open-source and non-personal Rust projects do you currently contribute to (not including those you maintain)?

-Non-personal: at least one other person also contributes and the project is meant for others and not just yourself.
+- Non-personal: at least one other person also contributes and the project is meant for others and not just yourself.
-Contribute: you regularly provide code, tests, documentation, issues, etc.
+- Contribute: you *regularly* provide code, tests, documentation, issues, etc.
+- Maintain: you have review and merge privileges

+Select one:

 - 0
 - 1